Dark-Gran/SMC/README.md

 - The player may affect the size and speed of the circles, however direct interaction must remain minimal.
 (1. to keep the looks and feeling of a relaxing screensaver; 2. to keep the "puzzle-like" feel)

 After some testing, the game was upgraded to the **current version (0.2)**:
-- Speeds and sizes were changed drastically, as it became very clear that despite the controlled environment, the game becomes a "billiard" instead of a puzzle.
+- Speeds and sizes were changed drastically, as it became very clear that the game easily becomes a "billiard" instead of a puzzle.
 - To raise interactivity, the player is allowed to place his own "player-circle" to affect the environment directly.
 However this ability is (and must remain) limited (not to become an "avatar").
-- Level's containing obstacles...
+- Trajectory-projection was added because no matter the speeds and sizes (= difficulty), the game will always be about if, where, and when will two specific circles meet.
+- Basic obstacles were added to illustrate the main gameplay-concept in a combination with classic puzzle-game features (walls, doors and movable walls).
+The combination ensures that there will always be "new possible original levels" to create (= allows a business model based on adding levels).

 ## Known Issues